Legal Mistakes Foreign Buyers Make in Mexico | Cabo Closing Services

 Buying Property in Mexico?
 Avoid These Expensive Legal Mistakes

-Here are the most common legal mistakes foreign buyers make—and how you can avoid them.
+These are the six most common legal mistakes foreign buyers make in Mexico, and how to avoid each one.

 1. Unclear Property Title